 We have a very nice flight over to Amsterdam.
 As we fly over the southern tip of Greenland, the most spectacular aurora appears.
 It is so bright, it reflects off the cloud cover below us.
 Later during the pre-dawn as we fly south of Iceland, I observe Venus and Jupiter in the eastern sky.

 Amsterdam’s Schiphol airport is huge and quite dated, but I manage to retrieve my bag, clear customs, and leave though the correct exit without a problem.
 I follow the instructions which the Rick Steves tour gave me, since I have to take a local bus to Haarlem, the city where I am staying until the tour gets underway.
-I find the bus stop, the bus comes, and I’m on my way in no time.
+I find the bus stop, the bus arrives, and I’m on my way in no time.
 The fare is only €4.50, versus about €45 to take a taxi.
-The bus drops me off at the terminus in Haarlem (which is also the train station), and I walk the few blocks to the hotel.
+The bus drops me off at the terminus in Haarlem (which is also the train station) about 50 minutes later, and I walk the few blocks to the hotel.
 Initially I get lost, but eventually find my way.
 I’m very tired, and just can’t concentrate.

-I meet a member of the tour group in the hotel, and we have dinner next door at Café Colette restaurant.
+I meet someone from the tour group in the hotel, so we have dinner next door at Café Colette restaurant.
 We both enjoy our meals, so I’ll file this away for future reference.